MoiColl/jupyter_cluster/README.md

 Other considerations you must have:
   1. The environment the script will run needs all the necessary packages intalled (`R`, `shiny`, `tidyverse`...).
 In my case, I use the `GenerationInterval` environment.
 Change the conda environment in which you have all the necessary packages installed.
   2. I source my `~/.bashrc` file, but you might not be interested on doing it (or you might not even have this file).
 You can remove this command although I don't think it would bug the process to have it there.
   3. The port I run the shiny app on is specified at the end of the command `jupyter lab ...` as an argument.
-In the default file it is `4444` but it might be problematic if multiple cluster users use the same port.
+In the default file it is `1234` but it might be problematic if multiple cluster users use the same port.
 Thus, be creative and change the port to the 4 digit number that you prefer :) .
+It is very important that this port is the same as the cluster port (variable `c`) on `jupyter_cluster.sh`.

 ## 2. `jupyter_cluster.sh`